-In March 2012, I had the pleasure of meeting the owners, the MacRae family, who specialise in wildlife conservation and run a lion breeding and rehabilitation program.
+In March 2012, I had the pleasure of meeting the owners, the MacRae family, who specialize in wildlife conservation and run a lion breeding and rehabilitation program.

 Whilst visiting this sanctuary, I had the experience of a lifetime: I walked with the lions.
 There was a group of four lions who were six months old – it sounds young, but trust me, they had already grown pretty big…

 Part of the rehabilitation program is to ensure that the lions are walked before they are fed, thus teaching them the connection between movement and food.

 Colin, the owner, had advised us not to approach the lions, and to let them approach you; he explained that this is how you gain respect.
 One by one, the lions bounded over to us, smelt us and rubbed their nose across our skin.
 They were boisterous, playful cubs, and, amazingly, the owner’s dog came with us on this walk and joined in with the playing lions.